Goodsmileduck/yandex-serverless-action/README.md

 ## Usage

-1. Create serverless function in Yandex Cloud
+1. Create serverless function in Yandex Cloud and copy function id
 2. Create s3 bucket and static api keys for access (if you want to upload code to bucket or if it's bigger than 5Mb)
 3. Add workflow to your repo